 Peace and fulfillment can never be found in consumption.

 Peace is found in the balance of the actions of how you live life

 Peace can be found in finding acceptance of our actions as a reflection of who we are.
-While many people have acceptance of their lifestyle, the real problem is the modern lifestyle is lacking a true balance in the bigger picture of the world.
+While many people accept their lifestyle, the real problem is that the modern lifestyle lacks a true balance in the bigger picture of the world.